 Regional representative (sPA)

-Rebecca is PA student in her final year at The University of Manchester.
+Rebecca graduated from The University of Manchester in March 2019.
 Before starting the PA course she undertook a BSc in Biological Science at The University of Exeter and completed her PhD at the University of East Anglia.
 This career switch was fuelled by a wish to be more involved in front line healthcare where your daily interactions can make a big difference to patients, and she is absolutely loving gaining these experiences through her PA studies.

 As the student representative Rebecca will coordinate the student sub-committee to allow bi-directional communication between the student PA population and the wider PA population in the North West.
 Rebecca is passionate about the PA profession and believes that by taking into account the wide range of voices of the North West PA community the sub-committee can facilitate positive changes for PA students across the region.

 Quality improvement lead (PA-R)

 Myya graduated as a Physician Associate from the University of Manchester in 2018.

 She instantly took a keen interest in Acute and Emergency medicine and spent her first working in the very busy A&E department of Tameside Hospital.
 She has now moved to Acute Medicine at MRI.

 Prior to training as a PA, Myya worked as an Account Executive in Medical Communications, working with renowned medical specialists inspired her to want to put her Medical Sciences degree to different use!

 In her role and Quality Improvement lead, Myya is keen to help to develop better undergraduate/postgraduate support and experience for Physician Associates.